jlacasa/mixed-models-spring25/content/1-intro.md

 - By definition, random effects are regression coefficients that arise from a random distribution.
 - Typically, a random effect $$u \sim N(0, \sigma^2_u)$$.
 - We estimate the variance $$\sigma^2_u$$.
+- Calculating degrees of freedom can get much more complex than in all-fixed effects models (e.g., with unbalanced data, spatio-temporally correlated data, or non-normal data).
 - In the context of designed experiments, random effects are assumed to be independent to each other and independent to the residual.